 \section{Threats to Validity}

 \header{Construct Validity} This concerns the relationship between the theoretical concepts being studied and the specific metrics used to measure them.
-Our defined metrics, namely Localization Success, Compilation Success, Regression Reduction, and Repair Accuracy, are designed to capture key aspects of the repair process.
+Our defined metrics, namely file localization success, compilation success, regression reduction, and repair accuracy, are designed to capture key aspects of the repair process.
 However, they are simplifications of a complex reality.
-For example, our Repair Accuracy metric is binary (a patch either passes all tests or it does not), which does not account for partially correct patches that might still be useful to a developer.
-Similarly, Localization Success operates at the file level, meaning an agent could modify the correct files but still fail to address the correct buggy hunks within them.
-Nevertheless, we believe these metrics provide a clear, objective, and reproducible benchmark for comparing agent performance on the core task of fully automated repair.
-To provide a more nuanced view, we complemented these outcome-based metrics with a qualitative analysis of Tool Sequence Patterns, which reveals the underlying behaviors and strategies of the agents, offering insights beyond simple success or failure.
+For example, our repair accuracy metric is binary (a patch either passes all tests or does not), which does not account for partially correct patches that might still be useful to a developer.
+Similarly, localization success operates at the file level, meaning an agent could modify the correct files but still fail to address the correct buggy hunks within them.
+Nevertheless, these metrics provide a clear, objective, and reproducible benchmark for comparing coding agents in the core task of fully automated repair.
+To provide a more nuanced view, we complemented these outcome-based metrics with a qualitative analysis of tool sequence patterns, which reveals the underlying behaviors and strategies of the agents, offering insights beyond binary success or failure.

 \begin{change} We employ hunk divergence to characterize multi-hunk complexity, following prior work~\cite{birch}.
 This metric does not capture semantic coordination between hunks, such as dataflow relationships, call-graph proximity, or type-level coupling.
 Developing semantic measures of multi-hunk complexity is therefore a promising direction for future work.
 Nevertheless, hunk divergence based on lexical, AST-level, and file-level dissimilarity provides a programming-language-agnostic characterization of multi-hunk complexity across the Java and Python subsets of \benchmarkdataset, without requiring language-specific program analysis. \end{change}

 \begin{change} We characterize agent behavior by abstracting each tool invocation into a functional action category based on its operational purpose, such as read, write, test, build, and search.
 This abstraction makes agent-specific native tools and shell commands comparable.
 A limitation of this action model is that it does not capture contextual attributes of individual actions, such as the file path, structural scope, or file type on which an action operates.
 For example, an edit may occur within a function, a method, or a module, but the action model does not distinguish among these scopes.
 While we measure localization and spatial proximity, these metrics characterize the overall repair rather than the individual actions that produce it.
 Enriching the action model with such contextual attributes would enable analysis of how the spatial focus of an agent evolves over the course of a repair, and we leave this to future work. \end{change}